-All medicines will be stored safely in the First aid room unless otherwise the medicine is an emergency drug.
+All medicines will be stored safely in student services unless otherwise the medicine is an emergency drug.

-All adults who have completed training in medicines management, will have access to locked cabinets/fridges and can administer medicines to students.
+All adults who have completed training in medicines management will have access to locked cabinets/fridges and can administer medicines to students.

 7.2.2 Disposal